Chris Van Hollen: 119th Congress (2025–2027)

 In April 2025, Van Hollen traveled to El Salvador, advocating the release of Maryland resident Kilmar Abrego Garcia.
 On April 16, he met with the Salvadoran vice president Félix Ulloa, who denied him visitation access to CECOT and refused to authorize a call between him and Abrego Garcia.
 On April 17, Van Hollen was denied entry into CECOT after he was stopped at a checkpoint under orders to not allow him to proceed.
 A delegation of five House Republicans, including Ways and Means Committee Chair Jason Smith, had been given a tour of the prison two days earlier.
 When Secretary of State Marco Rubio testified before the Senate Foreign Relations Committee on May 20, 2025, Van Hollen told him that he regretted voting to confirm him.

 In July 2025, Van Hollen led a call by 29 Senate Democrats asking Rubio to investigate the killing of Palestinian-Americans in the West Bank region.
-In September, he visited the West Bank with Oregon Senator Jeff Merkley and reported their conclusion that Israel was carrying out an "ethnic cleansing" campaign in the territory.
+In August 2025, he visited the West Bank, Jerusalem, and the Egypt–Gaza border with Oregon senator Jeff Merkley and reported their conclusion that Israel was carrying out an "ethnic cleansing" campaign in the territory.

+Van Hollen is a member of the Fight Club in the U.S. Senate.